BorisWilhelms/create-dotnet-devcert/README.md

 # create-dotnet-devcert

-A simple script that creates and trusts a self-signed development certificate for dotnet on Ubuntu.
+A simple script that creates and trusts a self-signed development certificate for dotnet on Ubuntu and Arch based distributions.

 ## What does the script do